 Within sixty (60) calendar days of notification from the CAISO, the Affected System Operator will advise the CAISO in writing that either: (i) the CAISO should consider the electric system to be an Identified Affected System; or (ii) the electric system should not be considered an Identified Affected System.
 If the Affected System Operator fails to advise the CAISO within (60) calendar days of notification, the CAISO will assume that the electric system is not an Affected System.

-If an electric system operator advises the CAISO that it is an Identified Affected System after the 60-day notification period, the CAISO will not delay the in-service date of any Upgrades constructed pursuant to the request for long-term for mitigation required by the Affected System unless the Affected System identifies, and the CAISO confirms, a legitimate reliability issue.
+If an electric system operator advises the CAISO that it is an Identified Affected System after the 60-day notification period, the CAISO will not delay the in-service date of any Upgrades constructed pursuant to the request for long-term Wheeling Through Priority for mitigation required by the Affected System unless the Affected System identifies, and the CAISO confirms, a legitimate reliability issue.
 Where legitimate reliability issues are present, the CAISO will work with the Affected System and the requesting Scheduling Coordinator to establish temporary mitigations, if possible, for the identified reliability issue.
 An Affected System’s mitigation remedies that may be available outside the CAISO Tariff are unaffected by these provisions.

 3.7 Withdrawal